-Suitable methods of communication between the people inside the confined space and those outside must be established and to summon assistance in an emergency.

-In hazardous circumstances you may need to consider the use of monitored communications and/or automatic distress signalling units.
+- 5.15.1 Methods of communication commensurate with the risk assessment must be put in place between the people inside the confined space and those outside must be established and to summon assistance in an emergency. - 5.15.2 In hazardous circumstances you may need to consider the use of monitored communications and/or automatic distress signalling units.